omniscale/imposm3/README.md

 ### Missing ###

+Compared to Imposm 2:

 * Documentation
+* Support for other projections than EPSG:3857
+* Import of XML files

+Other missing features:

 * Updating generalized tables in diff-mode
 * Automatic download of diff files
 * Tile expire list for re-rendering updated areas
 * Background mode for diff-import (update DB in background)
 * Diff import into custom PG schemas
-* Support for other projections than EPSG:3857
 * Improve parallelization of diff import

 Installation